LouisCE/fandom-challenge/README.md

 - Understand the quiz rules before playing.
 - Play on any device with a responsive layout.
 - Receive instant feedback on answers.
+- Answer options are randomised each time to ensure true knowledge is tested.
 - Compete against themselves and others by tracking and comparing high scores through a persistent leaderboard.
-- Replay quizzes for a better results and enhanced replayability.
+- Replay quizzes for better results and enhanced replayability.

 ## User Stories